BenTarman/Youtube-Song-Tracker/README.md

-install:
+install (firefox):
-1. sudo apt-get install memcached python-memcache
+1. dependencies: sudo apt-get install memcached python-memcache selenium
 2. place firefox profile in youtubeSongs.py in first line.
+3. Download geckodriver: https://github.com/mozilla/geckodriver/releases.
+Update youtubeSongs.py to have full path to where it is.
 3. Make script executable run with "./outputCurrSong.py 'gmail-password'"
 4. Other scripts can be run to modify current selenium session.

 USES
-I have this binded to my polybar with additional key bindings for my i3 desktop environment
+I have this binded to my polybar with additional key bindings in my i3 config files to update the current selenium session.

 TO DO
-1. make installation easier (maybe provide bare minimum firefox profile)
+1. make installation easier (also maybe provide bare minimum firefox profile)
 2. add support for chrome
 3. add more features